robert17/iotf-rtd/docs/applications/libraries/python.rst

 Device operations
 -----------------

-Device operations made available through the API include listing, adding, removing, viewing, updating, viewing location and viewing  device management information of devices in an Internet of Things Foundation organization.
+Device operations made available through the API include listing, adding, removing, viewing, updating, viewing location and viewing  device management information of devices in an IoT Platform organization.

-Refer to the Device section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Device section of the `IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get Devices of a particular Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *retrieveDevices()* method can be used to retrieve all the devices of a particular device type in an organization from Internet of Things Foundation.
+The *retrieveDevices()* method can be used to retrieve all the devices of a particular device type in an organization from IoT Platform.
 For example,

 .. code:: python